 Formatting Details of Utility Patent Drawings

 - Avoid Coloring your Patent Drawing- Some draftspersons that are new to the domain of patent drawing use various color combinations to make their drawing creative and appealing.
-While it is true that coloring can liven up your creative work they are not allowed in drawings that are meant for inventions.
+While it is true that coloring can liven up your creative work, however, there is no permission to use colors in drawings that are for inventions.
 While some patent offices like the USPTO allow shading patent drawings, there are many patent offices like SIPO (State Intellectual Property Office) for People’s Republic of China doesn’t allow shading in patent drawings.

 - Maintain the Proportion– It is very important for a draftsperson to maintain proportions of every element used in a drawing.
 In other words, we can say is that each element of the drawing should be in the proper proportion to the drawing as a whole and to other elements.
-The exception is when an element must be enlarged to provide clarity about certain details.
+The exception is when an element expands to provide clarity about certain details.
 Formatting Details of Utility Patent Drawings

-- Mind the size of the text- Patents are structured documents and every element should be in line with the respective patent office.
-Same goes true for Numbers and letters those are used in a patent drawing.
+- Mind the size of the text- Patents are structural documents and every element it contains should be in line with the respective patent office.
+Same goes for Numbers and letters those are used in a patent drawing.
 Usually, size of the text should be 0.32 cm for United States Patent office.

-- Carrying multiple drawings- As per USPTO, multiple drawings are allowed in a single sheet, however, draftspersons need to ensure that the cleanliness of the drawing is not compromised.
+- Carrying multiple drawings- As per the USPTO, a Single sheet can have multiple drawings, however, draftspersons need to ensure that the cleanliness of the drawing is not compromised.

-The above formatting rules are mainly used for United States Patent and Trademark Office and except for some minor changes, it remains almost same for most of the countries.
+The above formatting rules are mainly for the USPTO and except for some minor changes, it remains almost the same for most of the countries.
 Viewing the complexities in creating drawings for patents it could be overwhelming for people who are new to this domain and thus should take help of experienced patent illustrators who have been working in this field for a long time.

 How can we help you?

 For more information on our company and the services provided by us please visit our website where you will get to know how we execute the work and also have a look at our sample drawings.
 Our experienced team at TPDC holds the capability of delivering your work promptly without compromising on the quality.
-Nevertheless, if you need any iterations (seldom required) we do that till you are fully assured with the output.
+Nevertheless, if you need any iterations (seldom required) we do that till you get full assurance with the output.